rrarissa/ML-Production-Practice/README.md

 A Makefile is a special file used by the make build automation tool to define a set of tasks that can be executed to automate repetitive processes such as compiling code, building executables, or managing dependencie.

 # Microservice
+"Microservice ML" is the idea of deploying machine learning components as individual microservices.
+Each ML model or pipeline can be treated as a service, enabling better scalability, modularity, and maintenance.

 # Flask API